 - From there, you can select the position of the number (margins, top, or bottom)

-- Complete the process by selecting “format page number,” and entering the page numbers where you want them to start, then “OK.”3
+- Select “format page number,” and enter the where you want the page number to start, then “OK.”

 Dissertation layout formatting: Title page

-The title page is also critical in dissertation layout formatting.
-The title page should be precise and well-presented.4
+The title page also acts as a critical part in dissertation layout formatting.
+The title page should be precise and well-presented.

 The title page typically includes: